alekszejg/portfolio_website/README.md

-DEVELOPMENT STAGE GOALS:
-- Individual Project Pages: add gap between image and text for project features
-- Portfolio Website Page: add images

 BEFORE PRODUCTION CHECK:
-- Ensure colors are as bright as intended on mobile systems and other computers, since changing my monitor contrast significantly changed how colors are shown
+- Ensure server actions work as expected, rearrange some logic to speed up execution
 - Nginx: calculate total HTTP requests per page and get rate limiting to work
+- Ensure colors are as bright as intended on mobile systems and other computers

 AFTER PRODUCTION STAGE GOALS: